You may have heard the term camera movement but did you know that there are many different types of camera movements?

-The term “roll” can be used in many different contexts and has a number of meanings which makes understanding what it means for filming confusing.
+The term “roll” can be used in many different contexts and has a number of meanings, which can make it confusing to understand when it comes to filming.

-These are called cuts because they cut from one shot to another.
-This type of edit is done with an invisible edit that moves the film from one reel to
+These are called “cuts” because they cut from one shot to another.
+This type of edit is done with an invisible edit that moves the film from one reel to another.

 The first thing to consider when thinking about camera movements is where they come from and their classification: there are three types, which we’ll cover in detail below.

 The first type is called “panning” or “pans,” which are basically slides left or right, up or down (or both).